jdavredbeard/jdavredbeard-homelab/README.md

-# jdavredbeard-homelab
+# paralumi

-This repo currently holds `paralumi`, an example custom CLI that uses the Automation API to deploy pulumi stacks to groups of environments in parallel.
+`paralumi` is an example custom CLI that uses the Automation API to deploy pulumi stacks to groups of environments in parallel.

 See [the Good/Bad/Ugly doc](https://docs.google.com/document/d/1a3fWffJ_xGyRfFDpVPclmwhHxYtaYtH-N9RBQP-jO5g/edit?usp=sharing) for the full writeup.